15 Top-Rated Things to Do in Bridgeport, CT

 Appropriately dubbed an "oasis of prayer," this pretty spot became home to the colonial-style St. Margaret Chapel in 1942.
 Later, a grotto was added, a shrine to Our Lady of Lourdes, a nine-foot marble statue of Christ the King, Presepio (a nativity scene carved into a hillside), Our Lady of Fatima, as well as multiple statues and water features.
 Just outside the chapel lies a life-size replica of Michelangelo's Pietà.

-It's easy to spend plenty of time here reflecting, which is why the many benches and easy access to bathrooms is much appreciated.
+It's easy to spend plenty of time reflecting at this tranquil point of interest, which is why the many benches and easy access to bathrooms is much appreciated.
 An annual Feast of St. Anthony is held here each June, which transforms the area into a fun amusement park with rides, tasty Italian food, entertainment, and music.

 Address: 2523 Park Avenue, Bridgeport, Connecticut